Marittie/Marittie-CI_PP2_RPSLS/README.md

 **User stories covered by this feature:**

-7. As a first-time user, I want to see the result og the "battle" between me and the computer.
+7. As a first-time user, I want to see the result of the "battle" between me and the computer at the end of the game.
-8. As a regular visitor, I want to see the result og the "battle" between me and the computer.
+8. As a regular visitor, I want to see the result of the "battle" between me and the computer.

 #### Feature 7: Score